 WWI: The First Modern War

 Overall, WWI: The First Modern War is an engaging and thought-provoking historical documentary series that provides a detailed look at one of the most complex and significant events of the 20th century.
 From its exploration of the origins of the war to its analysis of the social and political impact of the conflict, the show is a must-watch for anyone with an interest in history or military history.
 Its use of archival footage and firsthand accounts offers a powerful and immersive experience that is sure to captivate and educate viewers.

-WWI: The First Modern War is a series that is currently running and has 1 seasons (9 episodes).
-The series first aired on July 26, 2014.
+WWI: The First Modern War is a series that ran for 1 seasons (9 episodes) between July 26, 2014 and on History

+WWI: The First Modern War